justin-w-soto/repo-for-dev-101/day-1/notes.md

 TIL:
 * don't drink 4 cups of coffee before class
 * it's ok to cry
-* stop crying and get back to work
+* stop crying and get back to wor